 If you are a veteran who has a VA disability rating and an employment handicap, you may be entitled to Veteran Readiness and Employment (VR&E) (previously known as Vocational Rehabilitation and Employment) services under Chapter 31 of the GI Bill.
 These services include - but are not limited to - counseling, training, education and job placement assistance.

-- Comprehensive rehabilitation evaluation to determine abilities, skills, interests, and needs.
+- evaluation to determine abilities, skills, interests, and needs

-- Employment services such as job-seeking skills, resume development, and other work readiness assistance.
+- employment services such as job-seeking skills and resume development

 - on-the-job training (OJT), apprenticeships, and non-paid work experiences

-- Financial assistance for post-secondary training at a college, vocational, technical or business school.
+- financial assistance for college, vocational, technical or business school

 - independent living services for for veterans unable to work due to the severity of their disabilities